psychoinformatics-de/rdm-course/_episodes/91-branching.md

 </tr>
 </table>

-In theory, we can now continue the development in the alternative timeline until it is time to compute the results.
+In theory, you can now continue the development in the alternative timeline until it is time to compute the results.

 <table>
 <tr>